mcneel/developer.rhino3d.com/content/en/guides/compute/deploy-to-iis/index.md

 ## Overview

-This guide will walk you through how to setup an instance of rhino.compute on a virtual machine running Internet Information Services (IIS).
+This guide will walk you through how to setup an instance of Rhino.Compute on a virtual machine running Internet Information Services (IIS).
 [IIS](https://www.iis.net/), is a flexible, general-purpose web server developed by Microsoft which can be configured to serve requested HTML pages or files.
-We can setup IIS to process incoming requests (either from Hops or some other client) and forward that request to the rhino.compute instance.
+We can setup IIS to process incoming requests (either from Hops or some other client) and forward that request to the Rhino.Compute instance.

 You may be asking yourself, "Why do I need IIS at all?
-Why can't I simply launch the rhino.compute server and send API requests directly to that instance?".
+Why can't I simply launch the Rhino.Compute server and send API requests directly to that instance?".
 Technically speaking, you don't need IIS.
 However, you would need to figure out how to relaunch the compute server should it crash or malfunction.
-You would also need to configure rhino.compute to launch whenever the virtual machine is launched.
+You would also need to configure Rhino.Compute to launch whenever the virtual machine is launched.

-One of the main benefits of using IIS as a middleware is that it can automatically spin up an instance of the rhino.compute server whenever a request is recieved.
+One of the main benefits of using IIS as a middleware is that it can automatically spin up an instance of the Rhino.Compute server whenever a request is recieved.
 With this configuration, you do not have to have compute running continuously.
 Instead, IIS can launch an instance of compute when it is needed which in turn will launch one or more child processes.
 These child processes are what perform the actual computation and also what require your license authorization.

-When rhino.compute.exe does not receive requests to solve over a period of seconds (this is called idlespans and the default is set to 1 hour), child compute.geometry.exe processes will shut down and stop incurring core hour billing.
-At some date in the future when a new request is received, IIS will make sure that rhino.compute.exe is running which will then relaunch the child processes.
+When Rhino.Compute.exe does not receive requests to solve over a period of seconds (this is called idlespans and the default is set to 1 hour), child compute.geometry.exe processes will shut down and stop incurring core hour billing.
+At some date in the future when a new request is received, IIS will make sure that Rhino.Compute.exe is running which will then relaunch the child processes.
 Note, there may be some small delay in the response while the child processes are launching.

 {{< image url="/images/IIS_Request.png" alt="/images/IIS_Request.png" class="image_center" width="100%" >}}
-<figcaption align = "left"><b>Fig.1 - A flow diagram showing how IIS recieves an incoming request and launches rhino.compute.exe which in turn spins up child processes.</b></figcaption>
+<figcaption align = "left"><b>Fig.1 - A flow diagram showing how IIS recieves an incoming request and launches Rhino.Compute.exe which in turn spins up child processes.</b></figcaption>

 ## Prerequisites